A Heartbreaking Tragedy Struck Arizona In 1997...And It Will Never Be Forgotten

 By Monica Spencer|Updated on January 03, 2023(Originally published December 27, 2022)

 Monica is a Diné (Navajo) freelance writer and photographer based in the Southwest.
 Born in Gallup and raised in Phoenix, she is Tódich'ii'nii (Bitter Water People) and Tsi'naajinii (Black Streak Wood People).
 Monica is a staff writer for Only In Your State, photo editor for The Mesa Legend, and previously a staff writer for The Navajo Post.
 You can reach her at firstname.lastname@example.org.

-Antelope Canyon is world renowned for its impressive natural beauty and the dramatic images photographers are able to create using just the sandstone and available light.
-The slot canyon was formed over millennia through rushing water, creating an undulating scene of ripples and waves.
+Antelope Canyon is world-renowned for its impressive natural beauty and the dramatic images photographers are able to create using just its signature sandstone and available light filtering through petite cracks in the ceiling.
+The slot canyon was formed over millennia thanks to rushing water, creating an undulating scene of ripples and waves.
 It is a rare sight, especially in such a vast size as this, and brings in thousands of tourists from around the world every year.

 If you want to read more bits of Arizona history, you will want to check out one of our previous articles, fun history facts about Arizona.
 If you can’t get enough of Arizona’s amazing natural wonders, you can’t miss a visit to the Grand Canyon, which is home to the single most dangerous hiking trail in AZ (that also happens to be the most gorgeous).
 What natural wonders of Arizona do you find the most intriguing?
 Which ones would you call your favorites?
 Let us know in the comments, and if you have photos, remember to share them with us on Facebook.

 OnlyInYourState may earn compensation through affiliate links in this article.
 As an Amazon Associate, we earn from qualifying purchases.

 Antelope Canyon Deaths